DominikStiller/ptinsight/README.md

 # Event Stream Analytics

 This is the repository for the bachelor's thesis project of Dominik Stiller (dominik.stiller@hpe.com).
 Goal of the project is the setup of an example application for real-time event stream analytics to gain experience with this technology.
+The [thesis](Thesis.pdf) describes the background and considerations that have shaped this application.

 ## Repository Structure